Graham Baldwin

 Graham Baldwin (born c.
-1954) is a British anti-cult activist who formed and directs the organization Catalyst Counseling, commonly called Catalyst, which received charity status in Britain in 1995.
-Catalyst primarily provides "exit counseling" to ex-cultists, but occasionally Baldwin would be consulted for news organizations, court cases, etc. Baldwin received a Bachelor's degree in divinity from King's College and was a chaplain at the University of London.
+1954) is a British anti-cult activist who formed and directs the South London organization Catalyst Counseling, commonly called Catalyst, which received charity status in Britain in 1995.
+Catalyst primarily provides "exit counseling" to ex-cultists, but occasionally Baldwin would be consulted for news organizations, court cases, etc. Baldwin was a university chaplain.
 Baldwin has been called an "exit counsellor" by some newspapers like The Times and The Telegraph.

 Catalyst and anti-cult activity

 Baldwin has been the director of Catalyst since its formation in late 1993.
 Catalyst offers exit counseling services to former members of new religious movements.
-Baldwin and Catalyst do not support deprogramming on its surface but have been accused of doing it anyway.
+Baldwin and Catalyst do not support deprogramming on its surface, but the charity has been accused of doing it anyway.

-Baldwin began exit counseling at King's College London, where he was a chaplain, when the a group called the London Church of Christ started to evangelize on campus.
-The group expelled some members in March 1993 in line with a supposed policy of recruiting rich, white people as opposed to black and poor white people.
-About 30 former members and Baldwin sued the Church for defamation and financial impropriety in September 1993.

-In 1997, Baldwin traveled to Portugal to help retrieve some children from a new religious movement for a British woman (see below).
+In 1997, Baldwin traveled to Portugal to help retrieve some children from a new religious movement for a British woman.

 In July 2000, Baldwin was involved in an incident with the Jesus Christians and their supposed kidnapping of Bobby Kelly, a British 16-year-old who met some Jesus Christians at a shopping mall.
-The exact details of the incident are disputed; the Jesus Christians and Kelly himself argue that not only was he not kidnapped from his grandmother, his legal guardian at the time, but that they encouraged him to go home since he was only sixteen.
 His grandmother, in an article in the Daily Express, attested that the Jesus Christians told him to give up everything including family.
 On 27 July 2000, Bobby Kelly was identified as an inhabitant of a tent in a forest on the Surrey-Hampshire border near Mytchett.
 The two people who originally made contact with Kelly, Susan (Sue) and Roland Gianstefani, were sentenced to six-month suspended sentences for their part in the "kidnapping."
 In a note that he passed to the judge who handed down the sentence, Kelly wrote that they were protecting him against Baldwin, who they perceived was dangerous.
 The leader of the Jesus Christians, David McKay, and other Jesus Christians believed that Catalyst and Baldwin were trying to deprogram Kelly.
 Media producer Jon Ronson attempted to cover the story in an article in The Guardian in January 2006; however, it was never published because of Baldwin's presence in the article and his previous libel actions against the newspaper.
-Ronson provided the Jesus Christians access to the manuscript which is now available to view on their website with their commentary.